Abd El Razzaq Al-Jazaïri

-Abd El Razzaq Ibn Mouhammed Ibn Hamadouch Al-Jazaïri (Arabic: عبد الرزاق الجزائري), also known as Abd El Razzaq Al-Jazaïri was a 17-18th-century Algerian important Muslim physician and scientist.
+Abd El Razzaq Ibn Mouhammed Ibn Hamadouch Al-Jazaïri (Arabic: عبد الرزاق الجزائري), also known as Abd El Razzaq Al-Jazaïri was an important 17-18th-century Algerian Muslim physician and scientist.
 His most important work was Kachef Eroumouz fi eharh-El-aquakir ou El-alchbab (Revealing the mysteries and effects of drugs and plants), which is a treatise on medical subject classified in alphabetical order.
-This book was very successful in Algeria and Maghreb, and more generally throughout all of the arab world, and influenced islamic medicine.
+This book was very successful in Algeria and Maghreb, and more generally throughout all of the Arab world, and influenced Islamic medicine.

 The physician and historian Nicholas Lucien Leclerc writes that he can be considered as the last major representative of Arab medicine.

 Biography

 Very little is known about him, other than that he was born in the 17th century in the State of Algiers and died in the 18th century.
 In his book "Revealing the mysteries and the effects of drugs and plants", Abd El Razzaq Al-Jazaïri informs us that he collected certain pharmacological knowledge in Cairo during his pilgrimage to Mecca, in 1130 AH (i.e. during the year 1717 and 1718 of the Gregorian calendar).